-Central to the D.N.P. curriculum is the application of evidence-based practice methods within practice settings throughout the program of study.
-Evidence-based practice is classically defined as the integration of best research evidence with clinical expertise and patient values to facilitate clinical decision making.
-The terminal objectives of the D.N.P. program are to produce a practice scholar who will be able to:
+Central to the DNP curriculum is the application of evidence-based practice methods within practice settings throughout the program of study.
+Evidence-based practice is classically defined as the integration of best research evidence with practice expertise and patient values to facilitate healthcare decision making.
+The goals of the DNP program are to prepare nurse scholars to:

 - 1. Assess, analyze, evaluate, and manage complex health environments serving diverse populations to improve patient and population health outcomes; - 2.
 Apply clinical scholarship and available evidence to make clinical and system decisions incorporating professional values and ethical principles; - 3.
-Support and improve patient care and health care systems through the use of clinical practice models, health policy, informatics, and organizational leadership skills; - 4.
+Support and improve patient care and healthcare systems through the use of clinical practice models, health policy, informatics, and organizational leadership skills; - 4.
 Advocate for clinical prevention, population health initiatives, and evidence-based health policy through interprofessional and stakeholder collaboration.